x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/manage-ha/manage-dags.md

   ```
   Set-ServerComponentState <ServerName> -Component UMCallRouter -State Draining -Requester Maintenance
   ```
+  > [NOTE:] Unified Messaging is not available in Exchange 2019.

 4. To access the DAG maintenance scripts, run `CD $ExScripts`.